Three Steps to Level Up Your Listening

 Listening has always been, and will always be hard, especially as more of our communication is done through a screen.
 Now, its importance and difficulty has never been higher.
 As leaders, take the time to really listen, understand and resist the temptation to respond with generic answers.
 At Corporate Edge, we have developed a three-step framework that helps frame–up your communication to get the best out of the individual and the conversation.
 Using this framework will allow you to have consistently great communication that you can apply across all situations, conversations and people.
 It will allow you to show vulnerability, build trust and make others feel supported.

-We’re all learning, and as a leader we must be on a continuous journey of improvement, not only for the benefit of your team and organisation, but for you as well.
+We’re all learning, and as leaders, we must be on a continuous journey of improvement, not only for the benefit of your team and organisation, but for you as well.

-If you would like to grow in this area, see our toolkit on Effective 1:1s.
-This will expand on the above tips on active listening and provide a framework to help you transform the way you interact with your team.
+Our toolkit on Effective 1:1s, goes into more detail on the above tips on active listening and provides a framework to help you transform the way you interact with your team.
+Why wait to level up your leadership?
+Start now!

 SHARE THIS RESOURCE